 Fluticasone Nasal Spray Dosage and Administration

-Patients should use Fluticasone Propionate Nasal Spray at regular intervals for optimal effect.
+Patients should use Fluticasone Propionate Nasal Spray, USP at regular intervals for optimal effect.

 Adolescents and Children (4 Years of Age and Older)